PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 to be decoded, then you can cast ``json`` or ``jsonb`` columns to ``text`` in PostgreSQL or you can set the decoding function to *None* or a different function using :func:`pg.set_jsondecode`.
-By default this is the same as the :func:`json.dumps` function from the standard library.
+By default this is the same as the :func:`json.loads` function from the standard library.

 .. versionadded:: 5.0